You may have heard about the tax advantages of college savings plans and wondered if 529 plans are worth it for your family.

 - Investments in college savings plans are not guaranteed by state governments and could lose some or all of the money invested.

-- Room and board count as a qualified educational expense.
+- Room and board count as a qualified education expense.

-- NEW: You can now withdraw up to $10,000 per year per student for private education in grades K-12
+- You can withdraw up to $10,000 per year per student for private education in grades K-12

-A brand-new benefit is that you can now use 529s to save for private school tuition for kindergarten through 12th grade.
+A relatively new benefit is that you can now use 529s to save for private school tuition for kindergarten through 12th grade.
 This provides tax savings for parents who plan to send their kids to private school.
 You can withdraw up to $10,000 per year, per student for this purpose.

 Additionally, you can set up an unlimited number of plans, and there are no rules on who the beneficiary can be.
 That means you can create an account for a relative, friend, or yourself.
 There are also no income limits, so your contributions aren’t phased out if you earn over a certain income.
 Other people can also contribute to your child’s account, making it easy for family and friends to gift money toward your child’s education.